 If you have questions, email Kim Powell at: firstname.lastname@example.org

-2:00pm: Gather at South Moss Landing Harbor for meet and greet.
+8:15am: Gather at South Moss Landing Harbor for meet and greet.
 We will have waivers to sign but you may also download, print and fill out a waiver and bring with you.
-Bring a sample of beer or wine for a lite happy hour before we board our Vessel.
-We will provide some snacks.
-We expect to be off the water by 6:00pm
+We will provide coffee.
+We expect to be off the water by noon and we can enjoy a lunch together at the Sea Harvest.

 For detailed directions please visit: Directions to Our Boat.